Mayunga6/SimpleCounter/README.md

 # SimpleCounter
-Code either increments, decrements or sets the value to zero depending on the clicked button
+Code uses HTML, CSS & Javascript to either increment, decrement, or set the label value to zero depending on the clicked button